vinod1209op/Starbucks-Analytics-Dashboard/README.md

 | Data        | Pandas                      |
 | AI Insights | OpenAI GPT                  |
 | Styling     | Custom CSS (coffee palette) |

+## 📝 License

+This project is licensed under the MIT License — feel free to use, improve, and share.